 - 5.12 Parishioners' comments from public engagement events support policies to improve bus services within the parish or supplement existing public services with private minibus services.
-A master planning approach among these different parties will be essential to create a connected parish with links to local areas. - 5.13 Both residents and visitors will benefit from an improved public transport service, providing a more sustainable way to travel for all and supporting those who are unable to drive. - 5.14 The Parish has schools, shops, post offices, public houses, community halls, places of worship, green spaces, and recreation grounds.
+A master planning approach among these different parties will be essential to create a connected parish with links to local areas. - 5.13 Both residents and visitors will benefit from an improved public transport service, providing a more sustainable way to travel for all and supporting those who are unable to drive.
+Developers should invest and liaise with stakeholders (including Kent County Council, the Borough Council and the Parish Council) to improve public transport services within the parish, especially for the elderly and less mobile, workers, commuters and school children. - 5.14 The Parish has schools, shops, post offices, public houses, community halls, places of worship, green spaces, and recreation grounds.
 These facilities are central to parish life and local people wish to see them retained and prosper.
 In addition, there are children's playgrounds, a sports centre, allotment sites.
 The community wishes to see these amenities well used, protected from the impact of development, and accessible using sustainable access modes.
 The renowned Sissinghurst Castle would benefit from non-vehicular access routes. - 5.15 The parish would benefit from a more frequent and extended schedule of public transport links to the commuter stations and major county towns, as identified at public consultation.
 The buses which currently serve Cranbrook are No. 5, Maidstone to Sandhurst (hourly); No. 297, Tenterden to Tunbridge Wells; No. 267/268, School bus to Tunbridge Wells; and No. 349, Sunday service to Hastings.
 Sissinghurst is only served by the No. 5. - 5.16 Parishioners' comments from public engagement events support policies which enable active travel to schools within the parish.
 KCC Active Travel Strategy endorse these and other enabling active travel measures.
 This would promote health and well-being, improve the uptake of active travel to school and reduce congested parking on school approach roads within the parish.
-Development applications likely to lead to a significant increase of pupils at any school within the parish should be accompanied by proposals to implement the suggestions outlined in the Sustrans document "Increasing"
+Development applications likely to lead to a significant increase of pupils at any school within the parish should be accompanied by proposals to implement the suggestions outlined in the Sustrans document "Increasing